ihreapotheken/IA-SDK-iOS/Docs/PublicAPIOverview.md

 Public interface for CardLink module (accessed directly via `CardLink` class):

 #### Configuration
-- `CardLink.authenticationKey` - Authentication key (must be set before calling start)
+- `CardLink.authenticationKey` - Do not use this key, this is legacy implementation.
+CardLink now uses key from `IASDK.configuration.apiKey`.
 - `CardLink.style` - Style for customizing CardLink appearance
 - `CardLink.environment` - Environment used in CardLink SDK
 - `CardLink.defaultCardLinkConfiguration` - Default configuration when SDK starts CardLink